lucas-frois/guidelines/README.md

 # Guidelines
 Guidelines to general development.
 Made by [@frvs](https://frvs.now.sh/).

+###### Disclaimer: for this guide I've use [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Check for more info about markdown.

 ### Versioning
 Use Semantic Versioning (aka [SemVer](https://semver.org/)).
 At the same time, check about [CHANGELOGs](https://keepachangelog.com/en/1.1.0/).